Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 instruction.

 Steps 1 and 5 are unavoidable, but steps 2, 3 and 4 creates a big overhead over the iterative process, and introduce new error points.
-And if somehow a typo is introduced in one the bytes of the machine code, the only reasonable way of discovery which one is to disassemble them again.
+If somehow a typo is introduced in one the bytes of the machine code, the only reasonable way of discovery which one is by disassembling them again.

 What would really help would be if I could write the assembly directly in my Rust source code, and it assembles it to a byte sequence at compile time.
 Better